 Complementary and Alternative Therapies

 In a severe attack, you should seek emergency help right away.
-Do not take any new drugs, herbs, or supplements during an attack.
+DO NOT take any new drugs, herbs, or supplements during an attack.

-Following a good nutritional plan and using some herbs in between attacks may help reduce or prevent angioedema.
+Following a good nutritional plan and using herbs in between attacks may help reduce or prevent angioedema.
 Herbs and supplements may help reduce mild symptoms, especially if you often have angioedema.
 Find a health care practitioner who is experienced at prescribing herbs and supplements so you can find the right ones for you.
 It is important to tell your doctor about all medications, herbs, and supplements you are taking.